kanishka-linux/vinanti/README.md

 ### How async is achieved?

-There are two ways to achieve it in this library.
+There are two ways in which async has been achieveed in this library.

 1. **Using combination of ThreadPool/ProcessPool executor and async/await:** This is the default mode and doesn't require any dependency.
 Concurrency can be achieved using both threads or processes.
 It uses python's default urllib.request module for fetching web resources.
 One can also call this mode as **pseudo async**.

 + In this mode, asyncio's event loop, which also manages scheduling of tasks, executes tasks in the executor [in background](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.AbstractEventLoop.run_in_executor).
 The event loop allows running of only one task at a time, which helps in executing callbacks in thread safe manner.
 Callbacks are the main mechanism through which one receives response object in this library.

 + It is mostly good for small number of async requests.

 2. **Using aiohttp:** Using aiohttp as backend, **real async** can be achieved.
 Users need to install aiohttp using command: